HyeonjunSim/pi-top-battery-status/battery_problems.md

   sudo ./battery analyze
 ```
 You might have to repeat the last two commands several times until you get an output without a "Failure".
-If you cannot see yourself what the problem is, you can send the output of the 2 commands to r77@bluewin.ch
-for a free explanation.

 **Step 9: Run the pi-top firmware upgrade**